McGILL BIRD OBSERVATORY

 RETURN TO AGE/SEX OVERVIEW

-The combination of a grayish moustache and distinct chestnut streaking is strongly suggestive of an after-second-year female, but it is recommended to check the wings and tail for confirmation.
+The combination of an indistinct grayish moustache and distinct chestnut streaking is strongly suggestive of an after-second-year female, but it is recommended to check the wings and tail for confirmation.
+The crown is typically more greenish than yellowish.

 Note that while the primary coverts are slightly paler than the greater coverts, they are nonetheless quite dark, fresh, and rounded.
-Also, the secondaries and greater coverts do not differ appreciably in wear.
+Also, the primaries, secondaries and primary coverts do not differ appreciably in wear.

-The outer rectrices on after-second-year birs are quite broad and rounded at the tip.
+The outer rectrices on after-second-year birds are quite broad and rounded at the tip; the extent of white tends to be less on females than on males.

 RETURN TO AGE/SEX OVERVIEW